| | West=On=TrackHistoryThe Kiltimagh Railway

 M.G.W.R. and brought from Broadstone in Dublin to get the

+injured released and re-rail the damaged engines.
 The dead were brought to Kiltimagh Station and laid out

 in the waiting room from where a special train brought the